cimed-dsp/template_medical-records/README.md

 ## Overview

-This project uses the MIMIC-III dataset, which is freely available, but requires credentialling through CITI and MIT.
-If you have not already completed the process to get access to the database, see [PhysioNet](https://physionet.org/content/mimiciii/1.4/).
+This project uses the MIMIC-III dataset, which is available free of cost to users authorized through CITI and MIT.
+If you have not yet completed the process to access the database, see [PhysioNet](https://physionet.org/content/mimiciii/1.4/).

-This project will walk you through an implementation using EMR ICD-9 data codes from the MIMIC dataset to predict future hospital events.
+This project will use EMR ICD-9 data codes from the MIMIC dataset to predict future hospital events.
 Specifically, it uses the ADMISSIONS.csv and DIAGNOSES_ICD.csv files, which contain diagnosis codes.
 Additional codes in the MIMIC dataset include procedure and drug codes.

 ## Resources